richstokes/cheekymonkey/README.md

 Kubernetes pods are represented by crates in the game.
 The more pods you have, the more crates are dropped!

-You can control the monkey with the arrow keys, and punch crates with spacebar.
+You control the monkey with the arrow keys, and punch crates with spacebar.

 Every time the monkey destroys a crate, a pod in your cluster is randomly selected and deleted.